pediapress/Collection/README.txt

    The default is ``"http://tools.pediapress.com/cgi-bin/pdfserver.py"``, a public PDF Server for low-traffic MediaWikis.

+   Note that the MediaWiki must be accessible from the PDF Server, i.e. if your MediaWiki is behind a firewall you cannot use the public PDF Server.

   *$wgCommunityCollectionNamespace (integer)*
    Namespace for "community collections", i.e. the namespace where non-personal